 Because of a common belief that it’s possible to make a lot of money fast online, many people fall for internet scams promising fast easy riches.

 The truth is, it is extremely difficult, if not impossible for an inexperienced person to make money online quickly.
-It takes training and time to successfully make money on the internet.
+It takes training and time.
 Most people don’t want to invest the time, money and energy it takes to properly learn how to make money online.
 Instead, they want the fast, easy way.
 There isn’t one, but that doesn’t stop scammers from promising there is.